benmaier/qsuite/README.md

 $ qsuite init customwrap
 ```

 This copies the template to your working directory and will scp it to the server directory when you submit the job.
-In cas you already have a customwrap-file, you can add it as
+In case you already have a customwrap-file, you can add it as

 ```bash
 $ qsuite set customwrap <filename>